lucia-auth/lucia/documentation-v3/src/pages/upgrade-v3/index.md

 ## Initialize Lucia

 Here's the base config.
-Lucia is now initialized using the `Lucia` class, which takes an adapter and an options object. **Make sure to set the `sessionCookie` config**.
+Lucia is now initialized using the `Lucia` class, which takes an adapter and an options object. **Make sure to configure the `sessionCookie` option**.

 ```ts
 import { Lucia, TimeSpan } from "lucia";